emdh-dev/study-mode-youtube/README.md

 ### Permissions

 User data is not required nor accessed by this extension - I am a user of this extension too, and believe heavily in the protection of users' privacy and personal data.

-I am not collecting anything, nor is it possible for me to retrieve anything; below is an explanation of permissions in Study Mode: YouTube with definitions copied from Mozilla's developer page.
+I am not collecting anything, nor is it possible for me to retrieve anything; below is an explanation of permissions in Study Mode: YouTube with definitions copied from Chrome's developer page.

-activeTab: If an extension has the activeTab permission, then when the user interacts with the extension, the extension is granted extra privileges for the active tab only.
+activeTab: The activeTab permission gives an extension temporary access to the currently active tab when the user invokes the extension - for example by clicking its browser action.
+Access to the tab lasts while the user is on that page, and is revoked when the user navigates away or closes the tab.

 activeTab is used in order to apply changes to the current tab of YouTube.

 localStorage is also used in this extension and is used to store the options you have selected in the extension for future access - both in new tabs, and in new windows.
 Access and retrieval of only these customization options are used.

-#### License

-The license for this project is attached on the master branch, and applies for all code written for every branch in Study Mode: YouTube.